EnAccess/OpenPAYGO-python/README.md

     metrics.add_time_to_answer(device.expiration_datetime)
   # We can add extra data
   metrics.add_settings_to_answer({'language': 'fr-FR'})
+  # We update the request timestamp or the count if provided to be able to reject duplicate or replay requests
+  if metrics.get_request_count():
+    device.last_request_count = metrics.get_request_count()
+  if metrics.get_request_timestamp():
+    device.last_request_timestamp = metrics.get_request_timestamp()
   # The handler handles the signature, etc.
   return metrics.get_answer_payload(), 200
 ```

 ## Changelog

+### 2023-10-12 - v0.5.0
+- Added convenience functions for accessing the current request count and request timestamp
+- Improved documentation on how to avoid replay attacks

 ### 2023-10-12 - v0.4.0
 - Added convenience functions for accessing token count and data timestamp